About IHV

 The Institute of Human Virology (IHV) is the first center in the United States - perhaps the world - to combine the disciplines of basic science, epidemiology and clinical research in a concerted effort to speed the discovery of diagnostics and therapeutics for a wide variety of chronic and deadly viral and immune disorders - most notably HIV, the cause of AIDS.

-The Institute, with its various laboratory and patient care facilities, is uniquely housed in a 250,000 square-foot building located in the center of Baltimore and our nation’s HIV/AIDS pandemic.
+The Institute, with its various laboratory and patient care facilities, is uniquely housed in a 250,000 square-foot building located in the center of Baltimore which has one the nation’s highest rates of HIV/AIDS.
 IHV creates an environment where multidisciplinary research, education, and clinical programs work closely together to expedite the scientific understanding of HIV/AIDS pathogenesis and to develop therapeutic interventions to make AIDS and virally-caused cancers manageable, if not curable, diseases.

-IHV's more than 300 employees include more than 80 faculty whose research efforts are focused on the area of chronic human viral infection and disease.
-At present, more than 75 percent of the Institute's clinical and research effort is targeted at HIV infection, but also includes hepatitis C virus, human T-cell leukemia viruses 1 and 2, human papillomavirus, herpes viruses. and cancer research.
+IHV's employees and faculty whose research efforts are focused on the area of chronic human viral infection and disease.
+The Institute's clinical and research effort is targeted at HIV infection, but also includes hepatitis C virus, human T-cell leukemia viruses 1 and 2, human papillomavirus, herpes viruses, and cancer research.

-IHV’s patient base has grown from just 200 patients to approximately 5,000 in Baltimore and Washington, D.C., and more than 2 million in African and Caribbean nations.
-In particular, IHV is internationally renowned for its basic science and vaccine research, which includes a preventive HIV vaccine candidate in human clinical trials and funded largely by the Bill & Melinda Gates Foundation.
+IHV’s patient base has grown from just 200 patients to approximately 5,000 in Baltimore and Washington, D.C., and millions in African and Caribbean nations.
+In particular, IHV is internationally renowned for its basic science and vaccine research, which includes a preventive HIV vaccine candidate in human clinical trials.

 Contact: